![]() |

-Frequently Asked Questions about the Chemistry Course
+Frequently Asked Questions about this course

 This course has no prerequisites.
 Students who have had some junior high science or world history may find the course easier than those who have not had much science or history yet, but a dedicated student should be able to complete all course work satisfactorily.

 This is hard to answer without knowing how fast you read and how good your study habits are.
-For each discussion session, you will need to prepare
+For each discussion session, you will need to

 My experience is that this will take most students about 4 hours to finish properly, including drilling on the historical facts (which scientist did what) and scientific theories.
 If you read slowly or have to do a lot of drill work, it may take you longer.
 In addition, after we meet and discuss the material, you will need to take

-You may also opt to take do labs, which will involve another 2-3 hours per week of your time, depending on what equipment you need to build or collect.
+You may also opt to take do labs, which will involve another 1-3 hours per week of your time, depending on what equipment you need to build or collect.

 So each week, you should plan to spend 1.5 hours in class, 4 hours in preparation, and 1/2 hour in testing, or a minimum of 6 hours a week (8 with labs).
 A normal junior high physical science class or introductory high school general science course requires a minimum of 4 hours of class time (including lab time) and 2 hours of homework.
 This course is more intense that a normal junior high school science course because of the history component, so it requires somewhat more effort on your part.